-Travels from Georgia, USA
+Travels from Atlanta, Georgia, USA

-Vernice “FlyGirl” Armour's speaking fee starts in range: $20,000 to $25,000
+Vernice “FlyGirl” Armour's speaking fee falls

 It’s all about the “Breakthrough Mentality”: using it, Vernice “Fly Girl” Armour flew from beat cop to Marine Corps pilot in just three years and on the way became the USMC’s first African American female pilot, then their first African American Female Combat Pilot.
 This might seem, and indeed is, a unique achievement, but after you’ve listened to Vernice and her inspirational “Zero to Breakthrough” flight-plan strategy you’ll realize that you too can achieve whatever you set your mind to.